Hallam F.C.: Ground

 Sandygate, Crosspool, Sheffield, UK, S10 5SE.

 Sandygate is a football and cricket stadium in the Sheffield suburb of Crosspool, South Yorkshire, England.
 It is home to Hallam F.C. and Hallam C.C.

 First opened in 1804, Hallam have played at the ground since 1860.
 Sandygate has been recognised by the Guinness Book of Records as the "Oldest Football Ground in the World".
-On 26 December 1860, the world's first inter-club football match was played at the ground, Hallam taking on Sheffield F.C.
+On 26 December 1860, the world's first inter-club football match was played at the ground, Hallam F.C. taking on Sheffield F.C.
+The pitch at Sandygate is quite unique itself, the stadium is built upon a slope leaving players to compete on a slight incline.

 The ground offers viewing for spectators from 3 sides of the pitch.
 The Shed End, the Main Stand and the Cricket Net End.